To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 The Prague to Zuirch sleeping car boarding in Prague

-This is a Czech sleeping-car of the Comfortline type seen at Zurich HB, as used on the Zurich-Basel-Prague sleeper train.
+A Czech sleeping-car of the Comfortline type at Zurich HB, as used on the Zurich-Basel-Prague sleeper train.

 Czech Railways standard (economy) 2-berth sleeper Standard (economy) sleeper in day mode City Night Line deluxe sleeper, private toilet & shower Comfortline sleeper corridor